Private Men's Health GP, Sexual Medicine & Psychosexual Therapy

 A Different Kind of Men's Health Care

-Most men's health services offer a blood test and a prescription, or perhaps an antidepressant and a therapy referral.
+Most men's health services offer a health check, a blood test and a prescription for testosterone replacement therapy, or perhaps an antidepressant and a therapy referral.
 Few explore more than just testosterone levels and prostate cancer, or integrate physical, mental and relationship health into one assessment and service.

-To my knowledge, I'm the only clinician in the UK who holds dual training as a medical doctor and an accredited sex therapist with a specialist focus on men's health — combining MRCGP and MRCP with FECSM-level sexual medicine and COSRT-accredited psychosexual therapy.
+To my knowledge, I'm the only clinician in the UK who holds dual training as a medical doctor and a COSRT-registered psychosexual and relationship therapist with a specialist focus on men's health — combining MRCGP and MRCP with FECSM-level sexual medicine and psychosexual therapy.
 This means I can assess and treat both the physical and psychological dimensions of men's health within the same consultation, without referral elsewhere.

-That matters because symptoms like erectile dysfunction, low libido, fatigue, and low testosterone are rarely caused by just one thing.
-Hormones, cardiovascular health, sleep, metabolic health, stress, anxiety, and relationships all interact — and addressing only one layer rarely resolves the picture.
+That matters because symptoms like erectile dysfunction, low libido, and fatigue are rarely caused by just one thing.
+Hormones, cardiovascular health, sleep, metabolic health, stress, anxiety, and relationships all interact — and assessing and addressing only one aspect, rarely resolves the whole picture.

 What I Help With